luxonis/depthai-ml-training/conversion/README.md

 ### Conversion of ONNX Model [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/luxonis/depthai-ml-training/blob/main/conversion/onnx_conversion.ipynb)

-**Description:** This tutorial shows how to use **ModelConverter** to convert a pre-trained FFNet-40S model from ONNX to RVC2/RVC4 and how to run the converted model on a device.
+**Description:** This tutorial shows how to use **ModelConverter** to convert a pre-trained FFNet-40S model from ONNX to RVC2/RVC4 from HuggingFace and how to run the converted model on a device.